This is an interesting topic and one of the questions I often ask.

 – Head torches (when it’s dark or when you know you will come back after dark)

-A good Personal Trainer who specialises in outdoors training, true outdoors training, will teach you all you need to know about how to be prepared.
+A good personal trainer specialising in outdoor training will teach you all you need to know about being prepared.

-However, these conditions is what it means to train with nature and become as strong as nature.
+However, these conditions are what it means to train with nature and become as strong as nature.
 Facing the elements is what makes you strong.

 Indoors exercise